h8uthemost/Dotfile/README.md

-My dotfiles for window managers i3 and spectrwm
+My dotfiles for window managers i3, spectrwm, Awesome, and bspwm